ERP Modules: Types, Features, Categories & Examples

 This industry has many phases in the production process.
 ERP modules help improve quality management in all stages of the production process.

-It helps to decrease the production waste and improves productivity.
+It helps to decrease production waste and improves productivity.

 Non-profit sector